januszgrze/bitcoinrollups/website/websitecopy/research/applications/execution-environments.md

 Is this trustless?
 No. But, they would take on similar trust assumptions to Arbitrum, which is the most popular scaling solution in Ethereum today.

 This is arguably a better trust model than using today's sidechains, custodial scaling solutions, or custodial applications leveraged in other Layer 2 protocols.

+### Sidechains versus rollups

+Before we dive in here, it's worth noting that the distinction between a sidechain and a rollup is a bit hazy right now.
+But, we want to clarify why it might be better for teams to build rollups.

+Sidechains see users take on additional trust assumptions because they're interacting with an entirely different consensus protocol in addition to the 1-N trust assumption from BitVM.
+They have to trust validators of that consensus protocol that their transactions will be included in blocks and that the sidechain's data is made available to node operators.

+Now, these chains can be sufficiently decentralized, but this doesn't discount that users are trusting a completely separate consensus protocol.

+Rollups, on the otherhand, inherit consensus and data availability from Bitcoin.
+The major trust assumption users take on is 1-N
+Other components of the blockchain’s architecture can be offloaded to other consensus protocols.
+Developers can use the Bitcoin L1 for data availability, BitVM to verify execution, and alternative consensus protocols for sequencing and proving.
+Or, they might opt for a centralized system for better performance.

+Modularization enables developers to make tradeoffs specific to their application.
+For example, what’s the best sequencer design for your rollup?

+It completely depends on what you’re building.

+Privacy applications might be fine with slower performance for improved censorship resistance.
+On-chain gaming applications might be okay with a centralized sequencer even if there is a potential for liveness failures.

+But, this seems like a lot of development effort having to build sequencer protocols, decentralized prover coordination and more…

+Again, it completely depends on what the rollup’s goals are.

+Rollups might want to build their own decentralized sequencer and prover coordination protocol.
+That may see it get longer to market, for the tradeoff that it would have a dedicated design around decentralization.
+Or, rollups can opt-in to sharing a credibly neutral network that is shared by any number of rollups.

+All of these design choices are dependent on the goals of the rollup.
+And through protocol modularity, developers will have more flexibility and choice around how we construct protocols and applications.